testfairy/docs/docs/03_Android/01_Integrating_Android_SDK.md

 ## File Size

-The size of the TestFairy SDK is less than 500KB.
+The size of the TestFairy SDK is 500KB.

 <br><br>
 You might also like to read [Manual integration with Eclipse and Ant](http://docs.testfairy.com/Android/Manual_integration_with_Eclipse_and_Ant.html).